alcl2000/PP3-Amy-lewis/readme.md

 ### Secret word not matching the user input

 The secret word is being split into a list, however the input is not being matched up to the correspinding letter in the list.

+### No way to handle duplicate letters in words

+### Game not automatically ending on a correct answer